b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 end
 ```

-or ..., nevermind, I think You got the point.
+or ..., nevermind, I think you got the point.

 Below I place another example of a function using `if/elseif/else` construct (in
 order to remember it better).